Udayakumar-y4k/TamilWorship_Album9_Beyond-the-Veil/Song04_My_Rock_and_My_Redeemer/README.md

-# என் கன்மலையே என் இரட்சக்கரே - My Rock and My Redeemer
+# என் கன்மலையே என் இரட்சகரே - My Rock and My Redeemer

 This song of triumphant trust and deliverance echoes Psalm 18 and 2 Samuel 22 — David’s song of praise after God delivered him from enemies.
 It proclaims Christ as Rock, Fortress, Shield, and Horn of Salvation.
 In the eternal day, this deliverance is complete — no more enemies, only perfect safety and praise before the throne (Revelation 21:4).
 Closing Prayer for the Listener